 - Identifying cloud service usage and shadow IT with your customers can also lead to possible opportunities to sell additional SaaS solutions to these customers.

 The Cloud Services summary includes the number of Cloud Services seen over the specified time period.
 This summary includes the number of new cloud services for that time period.

 - Cloud Services—The number of individual discrete cloud services observed being accessed by identities within your organization over the time period set in the filter.

-- Never Before Seen—The number of the cloud services seen over the time period set in the filter that are new to your organization's usage.
+- Never Before Seen—The number of cloud services—seen over the time period set in the filter—that are new to your organization's usage.

 - Name—The name of the cloud service itself.
-For more detail regarding what this service is, select the service and click on it.
+For more information regarding what this service is, select the service and click it.

 - Classification—Classifications describe what the service is typically used for.
 Each service has one or more classifications.
-For a complete list of cloud service classifications, click Filter by Classification.
+For a complete list of cloud service classifications, click Filter by Classification in the lower left.

 - Identities—The number of identities within your organization accessing this cloud service.

 - Trend—The increase or decrease in the number of identities requesting this cloud service over the time period selected.

 - Requests—The total number of requests for this cloud service from your organization over the time period selected.

 - Blocked—Percentage of your requests for a service that were blocked over the time period selected.